Make a Small Bath Look Larger

 It's a Wrap

 Vanities with cabinet doors are great for hiding personal items, cleaning supplies, and plumbing fixtures, but opening and closing the doors in a long, narrow bath is tricky.
+The visual weight of a hefty vanity also overloads a tight space.
 Adding a sink skirt to this bath helps hide the toilet and the sink's plumbing while highlighting the existing decorative red tile border.
 A Roman shade in the same fabric completes the look.